jayfmil/miller_ecog_tools/README.md

 This 1) loads/computes data, 2) can save data, 3) loads/computes results, and 4) can save results See the specific attributes in `SubjectData` and `SubjectAnalysisBase` for setting whether data should be load or computed or saved or not.

 ## Plotting and analysis specific tasks
-Because this toolbox is based on have a class for each analysis, it is also often very useful to create analysis specific methods in each class.
+Because this toolbox is based on having a class for each analysis, it is also often very useful to create analysis specific methods in each class.
 This is good place for custom plotting functions.
 For example, `SubjectSMEAnalysis` has a custom plotting function for creating a heatmap of data from all electrodes, in this case sorting the columns by brain regions.

 ```python
 subject.plot_elec_heat_map(sortby_column1='stein.region', sortby_column2='ind.region')